durdiev15/GPU-accelerated-FFT-code-for-phase-field-simulation-of-spinodal-decomposition/README.md

 # GPU-Accelerated FFT Code for Phase-Field Simulation of Spinodal Decomposition

 This repository contains an implementation of GPU-accelerated phase-field simulations of spinodal decomposition in 3D using PyTorch.
 The code utilizes Fast Fourier Transform (FFT) methods to efficiently compute derivatives, making it suitable for large-scale simulations.
-The example is based on the Cahn-Hilliard equation for spinodal decomposition and comes from the book *Programming Phase-Field Modeling (Case Study 6, page 102)*.

 ## Table of Contents